This page is the canonical reference for the kognyt_sf_* tool catalog.

 - finding severity-tagged rules for a review workflow

 In Kognyt MCP this is part of the Pro path.
-In VS Code it is available as part of the extension tool catalog.
+In Kognyt for VS Code, this guidance is folded into the consolidated kognyt_sf_knowledge tool.

 kognyt_sf_patterns